James Michael Maler

 The draft and minors

 In 1982, he appeared in 64 games, batting .226 in 221 at-bats.
-One of the highlights of his 1982 season was a grand slam he hit on May 22 off of Randy Lerch and the Milwaukee Brewers.
-Perhaps the best game of his career came on April 6, 1982 - his first game of the year.
+One of the highlights of his season was a grand slam he hit on May 22nd off Randy Lerch of the Milwaukee Brewers.
+Perhaps the best game of his career came on April 6th - his first game of the year.
 Maler went 3 for 4 with a home run and five RBI in a 11-7 win over the Minnesota Twins.
-Maler had the first single ever hit in the Metrodome and the first visiting players home run at the Metrodome.
+Maler had the first single ever hit in the Metrodome and the first home run by a visiting player at the Metrodome.

-Maler hit .226 in 102 Major League games.
-In 310 at bats, he collected 70 hits (including five home runs), drove in 31 runs, scored 24 runs, walked 19 times and struck out 47 times.
+Maler hit .226 in 102 major league games.
+In 310 at-bats, he collected 70 hits (including 5 home runs), drove in 31 runs, scored 24 runs, walked 19 times and struck out 47 times.
 He was a very solid fielder though, posting a .994 career fielding percentage.
-He totaled 97 Home Runs, 170 Doubles, 27 Triples and over 500 RBIs in his Minor League career.
+He totaled 97 Home Runs, 170 Doubles, 27 Triples and over 500 RBIs in his minor league career.

-- At last check, Maler lived in North Miami Beach, FL and can be reached at email@example.com
+At last check, Maler lived in North Miami Beach, FL.